Dipoles and streams in two-dimensional turbulence: Introduction

 The second question has to do with the role played in the flow by the two `templates' (vortices and dipoles), and perhaps by other structures, because the original analysis was not concerned with the best representation of the flow, nor with flow mechanisms.
-Its only purpose was to identify the most important structures from the point of view of dynamics, but not the dynamics itself.
+Its only purpose was to identify which structures are most important from the point of view of dynamics, but not to clarify the dynamics itself.
 This problem is also connected with the Reynolds number, because flows at low Reynolds numbers essentially contain a single scale, which represents everything.
 More general flows are multiscale, and it is usually true that structures that represent well some aspect the flow are not the ones that control the dynamics of others.
-For example, although vortices and vortex stretching \citep{vinc91} are considered good models for the turbulence energy cascade \citep{rich20,betc56}, it was shown by \cite{jwsr} that removing them from the flow had very little lasting effect, and there is clear evidence of intermediate scales of the kinetic-energy that are involved in the cascade process without being directly related to vorticity \citep{cardesa17}.
+For example, although vortices and vortex stretching \citep{vinc91} are considered good models for the turbulence energy cascade \citep{rich20,betc56}, at least from the point of view of enhancing dissipation, it was shown by \cite{jwsr} that removing them from the flow had very little lasting effect, and there is clear evidence of intermediate scales of the kinetic energy that are involved in the cascade process without being directly related to vorticity \citep{cardesa17}.

 Much of the interest in two-dimensional turbulence originates from the remark by \cite{onsag} that the inviscid evolution of a high-energy system of point vortices results in negative temperature states, and that this would naturally lead to the formation of organised coherent structures, rather than to a disordered flow.